eslint/eslint/docs/rules/key-spacing.md

 # Enforce Property Spacing (key-spacing)

 Enforces spacing around the colon in object literal properties.
-It can verify each property individually, or it can ensure vertical alignment of all of the properties in an object literal.
+It can verify each property individually, or it can ensure vertical alignment of groups of properties in an object literal.

 ## Rule Details